 - Become a Member

-The PIPELINE Network is a three year project bringing together the efforts of six institutions to create and document new approaches to teaching innovation and entrepreneurship in physics.
+The PIPELINE Network is a three year project bringing together the efforts of seven institutions to create and document new approaches to teaching innovation and entrepreneurship in physics.

 The project is charged with developing research instruments to investigate the link between physics innovation and entrepreneurship (PIE) education experiences and corresponding student and faculty attitudes.
 These deliverables will be made available via web, email, and meetings.